ColleenWoolsey/first-react-app/README.md

 PRACTICE: Remove Owners
 Add the same functionality to the OwnerList for when they decide they no longer want to be a customer.

+CHAPTER 6 - USING MODULES IN REACT

+PRACTICE: All Resource Managers
+Create a manager file in the modules directory for each of your resources.

+Animals
+Locations
+Employees
+Owners

+Add the get() and all() methods to each one, changing the URL path in each one to get the corresponding resource type.
+Then refactor the ApplicationViews component to import all of them and use all of them when querying your data.

+CHAPTER 7 - DYNAMIC ROUTING

+PRACTICE: All the Details

+implement dynamic routing for all of the other resources that you are displaying in your application.